ARTICLE I: NAME

 ARTICLE X: ARTICLES OF FAITH

-The Articles of Faith of Campus Bible Fellowship International shall be identical to the current Articles of Faith of Baptist Mid-Missions.
+The Articles of Faith of Campus Bible Fellowship shall be identical to the current Articles of Faith of Baptist Mid-Missions.

 ARTICLE XI: PERSONNEL MATTERS

-before working with CBFI.
+1. All apprentices must be processed through the First Look Program of Baptist Mid-Missions before working with CBF.
 The duties and time of their apprenticeship shall be determined by the missionary with whom they are to work.

 a.
 Men from the local ministry shall be directly involved in the campus outreach.